CristinaFdezBornay/ComputorV1/README.md

 #### ✨✨✨ Premium Usage ✨✨✨
 A Web GUI has been implemented:

-1. Open a terminal and run `yarn star-api`
+1. Open a terminal and run `yarn start-api`
 2. In a new terminal window run `yarn start-front`
 3. Go to your browser `https://localhost:3000`